t2-project/order/README.md

 ### Build Docker Image

-There is a Docker file in this repository.
+There is a docker file in this repository, that you can use to build an image.
-You may build a docker image like this :
 ```
 docker build .
 ```

-A docker image of this service can also be found on DockerHub : [stiesssh/order](https://hub.docker.com/r/stiesssh/order)

 ## Usage

-This service listens to a messaging queue named ``order``.
+This service listens to incoming messages on a queue named 'order'.
+The [orchestrator](https://github.com/t2-project/orchestrator) sends messages to that queue.

-You do not want to interact with this service directly.
+Normally you would not want to interact directly with the order service.
+However it might by usefull to run it localy for debugging.

 ## Application Properties